Loomis Man Charged With Double-Murder Sought Firearm Purchase At Gun Store Days Earlier

 “We as Crime Victims United have fought time and time again in the Legislature side-by-side with Kathy Lynch,” Salarno Besselman said.

-“During [own recognizance] releases for property crimes, without looking into mental health issues, or prior criminality, we know as the story has developed, he did try to buy a gun, he was troubled, he was getting in trouble, he was on law enforcement’s radar, yet, he was released,” Salarno-Besselman said.MORE NEWS: Police Search For Additional Suspect, Mtula Payton, In Deadly Downtown Sacramento Shooting
+“During [own recognizance] releases for property crimes, without looking into mental health issues, or prior criminality, we know as the story has developed, he did try to buy a gun, he was troubled, he was getting in trouble, he was on law enforcement’s radar, yet, he was released,” Salarno-Besselman said.MORE NEWS: Outside Fire Spreads Into Modesto Fast Food Restaurant

 Kathy Lynch was laid to rest Tuesday.
-Her son is set to appear before a judge for her murder Wednesday.
+Dennis appeared in court on Wednesday and entered a not-guilty plea.
+His next hearing is set for May 26 at 8:30 a.m.